10 Tips to Prevent Theft at a Craft Show

 Consider your table’s layout.

-Be sure you’re not hidden behind tall displays and that you can see from one end of the table to the other to prevent theft.
+Be sure you’re not hidden behind tall displays and you can see from one end of the table to the other to prevent theft.

 2) Keep small items close to you